xavierguihot/currency_converter/README.md

 import com.currency_converter.CurrencyConverter

 CurrencyConverter.load("/path/to/folder/of/rate/files")
-// Or when data is stored on Hadoop:
+// Or to load data from Hadoop:
 CurrencyConverter.loadFromSpark("/path/to/folder/of/rate/files", sc)

 // And then, to get the exchange rate and the converted price from EUR to SEK for the date 20170201:
 CurrencyConverter.exchangeRate("EUR", "SEK", "20170201") // Success(9.4446d)
 CurrencyConverter.convert(12.5d, "EUR", "USD", "20170201") // Success(13.4151)